 Collectivist cultures generally value:

-- Reading the atmosphere -- skilled communicators sense others' feelings without explicit disclosure
+- Reading the atmosphere -- skilled communicators sense others' feelings without explicit disclosure, a hallmark of high-context communication

 - Avoiding confrontation -- open conflict disrupts group harmony and is managed indirectly